menu

 Demographics

-The percentage of people in Spearman who are college-educated is somewhat higher than the average US community of 21.84%: 25.63% of adults in Spearman have at least a bachelor's degree.
+The overall education level of Spearman citizens is substantially higher than the typical US community, as 29.63% of adults in Spearman have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Spearman in 2022 was $27,571, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $110,284 for a family of four.
+The per capita income in Spearman in 2022 was $34,992, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $139,968 for a family of four.
 However, Spearman contains both very wealthy and poor people as well.

 Spearman is an extremely ethnically-diverse city.
 The people who call Spearman home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Spearman, accounting for 50.85% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Spearman, accounting for 54.57% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Spearman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Spearman include German, English, Irish, Scots-Irish, and European.
+Important ancestries of people in Spearman include German, English, Irish, Norwegian, and Scots-Irish.

 The most common language spoken in Spearman is English.
 Other important languages spoken here include Spanish and African languages.